 - Flat Response – Excellent response with no frequency taking the limelight.
 Great for picking up details in your mix or the music you listen to.

 - Punches Above Its Weight – The Sceptre S8 is an impressive speaker and gives more expensive monitors a run for their money.
 If you want top-tier professional quality at a cheaper price, these are worth considering.

 - Good Tuning Options – Low-frequency and High-frequency tuning options along with Room Control.
 Perfect for adjusting to your studio space.

 Presonus have delivered an excellent speaker with the Sceptre S8.
-They sound great and perform as well if not better than speakers double their price.
+They sound great and perform as well, if not better than speakers double their price.
 Reviving the co-axial design that was once in vogue was risky.
-They’ve taken the lessons from years gone by and improved performance on every level.
+They’ve taken the lessons from years ago and improved performance on every level.
 An excellent speaker despite its higher price.